ostrolucky/Simple-Subreddit-Image-Downloader/README.md

 =====
 `./download-subreddit-images.sh <subreddit_name>`

-Script downloads images to folder named "down" in current directory.
+Script downloads images to `<subreddit_name>` folder in current directory.
 If you want to change that, you need to edit destination in rdit.sh for now.